nicolasbock/filechooser/docs/source/supported-options.rst

        What to do when writing to destination; possible options are panic, append, and delete.
    --dry-run  (= false)
        If set then the chosen files are only shown and not copied.
+   --dump-configuration  (= false)
+       Dump current configuration; output can be used as configuration file.
    --folder  (= )
        A folder PATH to consider when picking files; can be used multiple times; works recursively, meaning all sub-folders and their files are included in the selection.
    -h, --help  (= false)